bfitzgit23/StormFS-Linux/README.md

 $ ./bootstrap.sh 4
 ```

-Okay thats all for bootstrapping StormFS  base.
+Okay thats all for bootstrapping BFS  base.
 Just keep `lfs-rootfs.tar.xz` to reuse in the future or share with your friends.
 ```
 # install to disk
 First thing to do is making partition and mount it but i will not teach it here, i assume you already know if you come for LFS stuff.
 I assume you mount the partition into `/mnt/lfs` directory.